feklee/a-to-m/README.md

-Clover is an experimental construction system for assembling electric structures from interlocking leaves.
+A-to-M is an experimental construction system for assembling electric structures.

 ![Laser cut mockup](mockup.jpg)